The first step to treating depression is to have an assessment with your cancer specialist or your GP.

 - Does your mood affect your daily living activities such as washing, cooking or walking and do you have any problems sleeping?

 - Do you have any other major problems in your life such as relationship problems, financial problems or work worries?

 - Do you have any other symptoms such as feeling or being sick, breathlessness or pain?

 - Is the depression made worse or better when you have treatment, such as chemotherapy or radiotherapy?

 - Do you have any other medical conditions?

 - How long is it since you have had your bowels open and are you having any problems with passing urine?

-- Did you feel depressed before your cancer was diagnosed and have you suffered from depression in the past, and has anyone in your family had depression?
+- Did you feel depressed before your cancer was diagnosed and have you suffered from depression in the past?

 - Have things ever been so bad that you felt like doing something to end it all?

 Your doctor can prescribe drugs called anti depressants if you have depression.
 They might refer you to a doctor who specialises in treating people with emotional problems, such as a psychologist or a psychiatrist.